This is part three of the API design best practices series.

 JSON, or the JavaScript Object Notation format allows for the quick serialization and deserialization of objects.
 JSON provides a compact format for accessing data, minimalizing the data transfer required while also offering broader language support than XML.

-These advantages have made it the format of choice for many developers and the leading format for use within REST .
-Again, you'll want to choose the format that is best for your clients, but in the event that you're encoding objects as XML, I would strongly suggest also offering JSON as an alternative as the serialization is fairly quick and painless.
+These advantages have made it the format of choice for many developers and the leading format for use within REST APIs.
+Again, you’ll want to choose the format that is best for your clients, but in the event that you’re encoding objects as XML, I would strongly suggest also offering JSON as an alternative as the serialization is fairly quick and painless.

 Keep in mind that one of the advantages to REST is that it is not limited to a single content type, and can return multiple formats if desired.